tyagishi/SDSCustomView/README.md

 convenience view collection
 every view is already used for app but basically all views are under develop for improvement.

-- ChartView
+- ChartView (pure SwiftUI)

    polyline graph

-- FixedWidthLabel
+- FixedWidthLabel (pure SwiftUI)

    Fixed width Text with using template string

-- TableView
+- TableView (based on AppKit)

    wrapped NSTableView in NSScrollView

-- OutlineView
+- OutlineView (based on AppKit)

   wrapped NSOutlineView in NSScrollView

+- OutlineView with Drag&Drop support(pure SwiftUI)

 ## TableView
 currently only for macOS